MontrealRUserGroup/dojo_25FEB2014/Presentation/dojo_25FEB2014.md

-Kata 1 : Descriptions as corpus and term matrix
+Kata : Descriptions as corpus and term matrix
 ========================================================
-Previous steps can be skiped by